horoiwa/deep_reinforcement_learning_gallery/DistRL_on_k8s/README.md

 <br>

-From GCP web console, add billing information to the project and enable `ComputeEngine API` and `Kubernetes Engine API`
+From GCP web console, add billing information to the project and enable `ComputeEngine API`, `ContainerRegistry API` and `Kubernetes Engine API`

 <br>